fcanas/React-Native-Pedometer-App/Presentation/presentation.md

 ----

 ^ Not so fast.
-We need to acknowledge that a lot of React Native is built wth native components.
+We need to acknowledge that a lot of React Native is built with native components.
 We are using native views after all.
 But we're also given access to the network, hardware, etc. And just like in a browser, those things are written natively.

 # Built-In Native Modules